 IMM Graduate School’s BCom Honours in Supply Chain Management is accredited by the Chartered Institute of Logistics and Transport (CILT), the global body of international professionals for everyone who works within supply chain, logistics and transport.

-The BCom Honours in Supply Chain Management comprises of five compulsory modules and one elective module and is structured as follows:
+The BCom Honours in Supply Chain Management comprises of six compulsory modules and one elective module and is structured as follows:

 Advanced Cost Management (20 credits)